nodatime/nodatime/src/NodaTime.Web/Markdown/developer/building.md

 ## Visual Studio (Windows)

 Noda Time is developed on Visual Studio 2017.
-All versions of Visual Studio 2017, including the community edition, should be able to build Noda Time, so long as you also have the .NET Core SDK installed.
+All editions of Visual Studio 2017, including the community edition, should be able to build Noda Time, so long as you also have the .NET Core SDK installed.
+We periodically update the version of the .NET Core SDK that we build with, so updating to the latest Visual Studio and the SDK may be required, but that should always be sufficient.
+The master branch should always build with released tools, not pre-releases.

 To fetch the source code from the main GitHub repository, you'll need a [git][] client.
 You may also want a Git GUI, such as [SourceTree][].